evgenyneu/moa/README.md

 #### Force caching on client side

 If you don't control the server you can set the `requestCachePolicy` setting to `.ReturnCacheDataElseLoad`.
-It will load the images from local cache regardless of its age and expiration date.
+It will load the images from local cache regardless of their age and expiration date.

 ```Swift
 // Use local cache regardless of response HTTP headers.